 Informative Speech: (25 points.
-4-6 minutes)

-After selecting and researching an issue or problem in our community you will develop and carry out a project that contributes to the common good.
-This speech will be a 4-6 minute presentation highlighting your research and a detailed project proposal.
-Your project will be an opportunity to communicate with the public and hone your organizational skills.
-Specifically, your speech must include:
+4-6 minutes) After selecting and researching an issue or problem in our community you will develop and carry out a project that contributes to the common good.
+This speech will be a 4-6 minute presentation highlighting your connection to, research about and related project proposal.
+Your project will be an opportunity to communicate your "passion" with the public and many other skills.
+Your speech must include:

-- 1- a synopsis of your research on the topic - 2- details of your intended project, including dates and relevant public communication - 3- a minimum of 3 references, as cited in your research outline
+- 1- a complete introduction, body and conclusion within 4-6 minutes - 2- a synopsis of your connection to and research on the topic - 3- details of your intended project, including dates and relevant public communication - 4- a minimum of 3 references, as cited in your research outline